Fire and rescue services

 Exercise a high degree of caution in Papua New Guinea due to high levels of serious crime.

-Reconsider your need to travel to Mount Hagen in the Western Highlands, Enga Province, Regional centres of Mendi and Nipa in the Southern Highlands Province and Tari in Hela Province.
+Reconsider your need to travel to Mount Hagen in the Western Highlands, all of the Southern Highlands, Hela and Enga Provinces.

-Reconsider your need to travel to Mount Hagen in the Western Highlands, Enga Province, Regional centres of Mendi and Nipa in the Southern Highlands Province and Tari in Hela Province due to the potential for unrest and ongoing security concerns.
+Reconsider your need to travel to Mount Hagen in the Western Highlands, all of the Southern Highlands, Hela and Enga Provinces due to the potential for unrest and ongoing security concerns.

 Full travel advice: Safety